 It may also be helpful to buy a large and inexpensive cut of meat to use in several different meals during the week.

-Bottom Line: Less expensive cuts of meat are great to use in casseroles, soups, stews and burritos.
+Less expensive cuts of meat are great to use in casseroles, soups, stews, and burritos.
 These types of recipes usually make big meals and lots of leftovers.

 Eating less meat may be a good way to save money.

-Bottom Line: Try replacing meat once or twice a week with beans, legumes, eggs or canned fish.
+Try replacing meat 1 or 2 times per week with beans, legumes, eggs or canned fish.
 These are all cheap and nutritious sources of protein.

 Also, buy produce by the bag if you can.
-That is usually a lot cheaper than buying by the piece.
+That’s usually a lot cheaper than buying by the piece.

 If you buy more than you need, you can freeze the rest or incorporate it into next week’s meal plans.

-Fresh fruits, berries and vegetables are usually in season only a few months per year, and are sometimes rather expensive.
+Fresh fruits, berries, and vegetables are usually in season for only a few months per year, and they’re sometimes rather expensive.

 Quick-frozen produce is usually just as nutritious.
-It is cheaper, available all year and is usually sold in large bags.
+It’s also cheaper, available all year, and usually sold in large bags.

 Frozen produce is great to use when cooking, making smoothies, or as toppings for oatmeal or yogurt.